 .
 Here, “x.x.x” represents the specific version numbers, and “YEAR-MONTH-DAY” denotes the release date of the R version.

-It is worth pointing out that when working with RStudio, we have accessible options to determine the R version.
-Upon starting RStudio, the program promptly displays the R version in the initial messages, providing us with essential information immediately.
-The version information, presented as “R x.x.x,” is conveniently located at the top of the Console, ensuring immediate visibility.
-Even if we miss the startup message, we can always refer to the top of the Console, where RStudio consistently keeps the version info readily available.
+It is worth noting that RStudio provides multiple easy methods to determine the R version.
+For instance, upon starting RStudio, the program promptly displays the R version in the initial messages, providing us with this information immediately.
+The version information, presented as “R x.x.x,” is located at the top of the Console.
+Even if we miss the startup message, we can always look at the top of the Console, where RStudio keeps the version info available.
 These straightforward methods make checking the R version in RStudio a hassle-free task.
-Here is a post about switching R version in RStudio:
+Here is a post about switching R versions in RStudio:

 Example 2: Check the R Version Using version

-You can effortlessly determine the R version in RStudio using the version function.
-Follow these concise steps:
+You can easily determine the R version in RStudio using the version function.
+Follow these three simple steps:

-- Start RStudio: Start RStudio on your computer.
+- Start RStudio on your computer.
 Again, if you need to install RStudio, it is time to do that.

-- Access the Console: After starting RStudio, find the Console window, where you can interact directly with R.
+- After starting RStudio, find the Console window, where you can interact directly with R.

-- Run the Command: In the Console, enter the following command to check the version and press Enter:
+- In the Console, enter the following command to check the version and press Enter:

 version